format_list_bulleted Topic Overview

 This is done by the approver when the status is Pending Approval.

-This is done by the Business Expense Processor (on the Business Expense Team) when the status is Pending Audit Review.
+This is done by the Business Expense team when the status is Pending Audit Review.

 4. Submit for payment/reimbursement processing